jonnychipz/TerraformTestAzure/README.md

-# TerraformTestAzure
+# Terraform Test Azure

-Test Repo for connecting to Terraform for Azure testing
+Test Repo to understand how to deploy infrastructure into Azure using Hashicorp Terraform, GitHub and Azure DevOps (ADO)